 These are the basic variations in bullets that require different sets or combinations of the swage dies:

-• LSWC(lead, swc-nose style, any base including GC and BG) Uses LSWC-1 swage die.
-Bullet nose and base are formed against punch ends.
+- LSWC (lead, SWC-nose style, any base including GC and BG) - Uses a Corbin LSWC-1 swage die, where bullet nose and base are formed against punch ends.

-• OGIVAL LEAD(smooth curve nose to shank, all lead, any base) Uses a CSW-1 core swage for exact weight, and a PF-1 point form die for bullet shape and size.
-Ogive is formed against the interior die wall, so there is no "nose punch".
-There is an ejection pin instead.
+- OGIVAL LEAD (smooth curve nose to shank, all lead, any base) - Uses a Corbin CSW-1 core swage for exact weight, and then a PF-1 point form die for bullet nose shape and sizing.
+The ogive is formed against the interior die wall so there is not a nose punch for this style of die, there is an ejection pin instead that assists in the bullets ejection from the die as the press handle is returned to its stationary position.

-• JSWC(jacketed shank, swc-nose style, any base) Uses the JSWC-2 die set, which consists of the CSW-1 core swage and the CS-1 core seat die, to swage an exact weight core and then assemble it into a jacket while forming the base and nose against punch ends.
+- JSWC (jacketed shank, swc-nose style, any base) - Uses the JSWC-2 die set, which consists of a Corbin CSW-1 core swage and a Corbin CS-1 core seat die, to swage an exact weight core and then assemble it into a jacket, which will also form the base and nose against the punch ends.

 Briefly, here are the steps in making a lead tip, flat base rifle bullet: